iBug/iBug-source/_posts/2019-12-28-mass-crawl-douban-with-aws.md

 The high duplication rate of results from the first few runs on ScrapingHub was alarming: I knew that I wouldn't make any real success if I didn't build a centralized job dispatcher and data collector, so the first thing before moving onto AWS is to create a control center.

+### The central manager server

 I picked my favorite quickstarter framework Flask, implemented three simple interfaces `get job`, `update job` and `add result`.
 To make things absolutely simple yet reliable, I picked SQLite as database backend because it's easy to setup and query (`sqlite3` CLI is ready for use).
-I designed a "job pool" architecture, where each job record is a to-be-crawled URL, and is deleted from the pool once it's requested.
+I designed a "job pool" with push-pop architecture, where each job record is a to-be-crawled URL, and is deleted from the pool once it's requested.
 The spider then crawls the page, send results back to the control center, as well as the "Next Page" link in the page back into the job pool if there is one.
 It didn't even take a lot of effort to work this out ([code][r3]).
 The initial content in the "job pool" is Page 1 of all 20000 users, imported from experiment materials manually.

 Deployment is just as easy.
 I wrapped the server up in a Docker container, put it on my primary server on Amazon Lightsail (2 GB instance, has some other stuff running already), configured Nginx and added a DNS record on Cloudflare.
 Then I started the spider on my workstation and send a few initial requests, to test if everything proceeds as expected.
 After cleaning a few obvious bugs out of the code base, I started configuring a spider client.

+### Distributed crawler clients

 Because I planned to spawn a large amount of clients, I want to lower their cost (I have only $100 credits and can't spend overbudget), so I started off with t3.nano instances as they offered twice the CPU power and slightly less expense over the previous-generation t2.nano.
 Configuring the environment wasn't any difficult, as all that was needed was a deploy key and dependency packages.
 The former can be generated locally and have the public part uploaded to GitHub before copying the private part onto the spider server, and the latter is as easy as running `pip install`.